InvirganceDocumentation/convirgance-docs/docs/concepts.md

 ## Filters

-Filters are an extension to transformers that specifically reject records based upon a "predicate".
-A predicate is a condition that must be met for the record to be kept.
+Filters are an extension to transformers that specifically reject records based upon a "predicate", a condition that must be met for the record to be kept.

 Convirgance supports many of the types of [filters](filtering-data.md) you would